nichtgedacht/JetiMiniVario2/README.md

 https://github.com/adafruit/uf2-samdx1/releases
 This bootloader has the brown-out detector implemented.
 It prevents bootloader corruption due to unclean power cycles.
+Please find it also within the UF2 folder.

 ## Mechanical design